 My favourite thing about last Wednesday was...*

 Wingstop Wednesday.
-It’s the only day where I’ll be able to buy 8 wings and get an additional 8 more for free, basically a 50% discount!
-My father particularly hates junk food and this wings day would be the only time he tolerates it, definitely the reason why I’m always looking forward to Wednesday.
+It’s the only day where I’m able to buy 8 wings and get an additional 8 more for free.
+Basically a 50% discount!
+My father particularly hates junk food and this wings day is the only time he tolerates it.
+Definitely the reason I’m always looking forward to Wednesday.

 When I think of diversity, I think of..*

 Conviction.
 Different people have different viewpoints to demonstrate their convictions on water issues.
-In my opinion, data on water-related issues, such as contamination levels or purity levels, should be analysed and organised such that they are simple to understand and widely accessible.
+In my opinion, data on water-related issues, such as contamination levels or purity levels, should be analysed and organised to become simple to understand and widely accessible.

 Something you might not know about me is...*